zihzhan/microsoft-graph-docs/concepts/cloud-communications-getting-started.md

 These SDKs are written in C#.
 We hope to have more support for other languages in the future.

-If you're using **stateless** bots, install the [Graph Communications Core SDK](https://www.nuget.org/packages/Microsoft.Graph.Communications.Core) and any other dependencies that are required.
+If you're using **stateless** bots, install the [Graph Communications Core SDK](https://www.nuget.org/packages/Microsoft.Graph.Communications.Core).

 If you're using **stateful** bots, refer to the [Graph Communications Calling SDK](https://www.nuget.org/packages/Microsoft.Graph.Communications.Calls).